pthom/rpn_calculator/Readme.md

 A simple RPN Calculator, demonstrating how easy it can be to create a  truly multi-platform application with [Dear ImGui](https://github.com/ocornut/imgui), and [Hello ImGui](https://github.com/pthom/hello_imgui).

-Works under Windows, Linux, macOS, emscripten, iOS (as a native app, or as a Web Clip)
+Works under Windows, Linux, macOS, emscripten, iOS (as a native app, or as a Web Clip), Android

 [Online calculator](https://traineq.org/HelloImGui/rpn/rpn_calculator.html)